virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2020-11-23-simple-website-tutorial-part-two.md

 excerpt_separator: <!--more-->
 ---

 This is the second part of a multi-part series on creating your own static website for complete beginners.
-It will focus on setting up your development environment and the workflow for using github pages.<!--more--> By the end of this tutorial part, you will have a barebones one page website served on Github pages for the world to see.
+It will focus on setting up your development environment and the workflow for using github pages.<!--more--> By the end of this tutorial part, you will have a one page website hosted on Github pages for the world to see.
 I will also suggest resources for further developing your website.
 Again, everything used in this tutorial is free!
 All you need is a computer (Mac, Windows, or Linux) and an internet connection to get started.
 If you haven't already, check out [part one]({% post_url 2020-11-16-simple-website-tutorial-part-one %}) for why we are coding our own website.

 ## Overall Project Structure ##
 In the previous part, I listed the technologies/frameworks this tutorial will cover: